No large-angle correlations on the non-Galactic microwave sky: Acknowledgements

 \section{Acknowledgements}

-We thank Francesc Ferrer, Lloyd Knox, Aleksandar Raki\'c and Licia Verde for useful conversations.
+We thank Francesc Ferrer, Lloyd Knox, Eiichiro Komatsu, Aleksandar Raki\'c and Licia Verde for useful conversations.
 Some of the results in this paper have been derived using the HEALPix \citep{healpix} package and the CAMB software.
 We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA).
 Support for LAMBDA is provided by the NASA Office of Space Science.
 CJC and GDS are supported by grants from NASA's Astrophysics Theory Program and from the US DOE.
-DH is supported by the DOE Outstanding Junior Investigator award.
+DH is supported by the DOE OJI grant under contract DE-FG02-95ER40899, NSF under contract AST-0807564, and NASA under contract NNX09AC89G.
+DJS is supported by grants from DFG.
 DJS and GDS thank the Centro de Ciencias de Benasque for its hospitality.